baghirzade/paloalto-api-zabbix-template/README2.md

 To use this template, the following requirements must be met:

-- Palo Alto device (with API support)
+- Palo Alto device (with API support panos v10 or newer)
 - Zabbix Server v6.0 or newer
 - Zabbix Agent
 - API username and password